-Honestly, it depends on the severity and direction of the scoliosis.
+Honestly, it depends on the severity and direction of scoliosis.
 However, our modifications for the lower back and upper shoulder are great for scoliosis, and our focus on alignment and core strength can help protect the spine and limit pain.
 If you have scoliosis, be sure to let your instructor know (we actually have some instructors with scoliosis, so our team is well-versed in modifications).

 Additionally, here are some modifications you can try:

 - Move the spine.
 The spine is meant to move, so taking gentle twists, side-body leans, and rounding your upper back will help open up the tight muscles.
-Move slowly and with you breath.
+Move slowly and with your breath.

-- Child’s Pose is good stretch for the low back and glutes.
+- Child’s Pose is a good stretch for the low back and glutes.

 - Pigeon is good stretch for SI, low-back and hip tightness.